 The Guidance Department computes weighted and unweighted grade point averages (GPA) for every student in order to provide GPA information to colleges.
 In addition, the Guidance Department will send to colleges a bar graph of GPA distributions in the senior class with each student's transcript and the school profile.
 The GPA is based on the final grade received in the student's six major courses completed annually.
-If a student carries seven majors, only the 5 academic courses and one elective will count toward his/her/their GPA.
 Grades of pass and fail shall accumulate no weight.
-Independent study courses and Virtual High School courses do not count for the GPA.
+Independent study courses and virtual high school courses do not count for the GPA.